skx/cpmulator/README.md

   * [https://github.com/jhallen/cpm](https://github.com/jhallen/cpm)
     * Run CP/M commands in Linux/Cygwin with this Z80 / BDOS / ADM-3A emulator.
     * Written in C.

-# Release Checklist

-Before I make a release I carry out testing of the repository state, to avoid any obvious regressions.
-The following checklist is the bare minimum I carry out prior to making a new tagged-release.

-Note that the entries "checked" here are those entries which are tested automatically via the contents of [test/](test/).
-(This automated testing essentially launches the emulator and pipes in fake keyboard input, then looks to see that the expected output is generated.
-Scripted automation, in other words.)

-* [X] Confirm DDT can be used to trace execution of a simple binary.
-* [X] Confirm the A1 Apple Emulator can be launched, and BASIC will run.
-* [X] Play lighthouse of doom to completion, either victory or death.
-* [X] Compile HELLO.ASM with ASM & LOAD.
-Confirm
-  * [X] Confirm the generated binary executes successfully.
-* [X] Compile ECHO.C with the Aztec C Compiler.
-  * [X] Confirm the generated binary executes successfully.
-* [X] Run BBC Basic, and play a game.
-  * [ ] Test "SAVE" and "LOAD" commands.
-  * [ ] Test saving tokenized AND raw versions. (i.e `SAVE "FOO"`, and `SAVE "FOO", A`.)
-* [X] Compile HELLO.PAS with Turbo Pascal.
-  * [X] Confirm the generated binary executes successfully.
-* [X] Launch Zork1 and play for a few turns.
-  * [X] Test SAVE and RESTORE commands, and confirm they work.
-* [ ] Test BE.COM
-* [ ] Test STAT.COM
-* [X] Test some built-in shell-commands; ERA, TYPE, and EXIT.

 ## Bugs?